jeffcarbine/materia/README.md

 ## Data Binding

-Data-bind functions are anonymous functions that run anytime a bound piece of data is updated on the `objekt`.
+Data-bind functions are anonymous functions that run anytime a bound piece of data is updated on `objekt`.

 To data-bind, pass an anonymous function to an element's property.
 The anonymous function accepts three parameters: